glennlum/AWS-Serverless-Projects/README.md

 (AWS SAM framework)
 ## P6.
 Hello World Example
 This code contains a Hello World API built with AWS SAM CLI.
+## P7.
+Hello World Example
+This code contains a Hello World API built with AWS SAM and AWS Toolkit in VS code.